graphql-devise/graphql_devise/README.md

 `Admin` could be any model name you are going to be using for authentication, and `api/auth` could be any mount path you would like to use for auth.

+### Important
-**Important:** Remember this gem mounts a completely separate GraphQL schema on a separate controller in the route provided by the `at` option in the `mount_graphql_devise_for` method in the `config/routes.rb` file.
+Remember this gem mounts a completely separate GraphQL schema on a separate controller in the route provided by the `at` option in the `mount_graphql_devise_for` method in the `config/routes.rb` file by default.
 If no `at` option is provided, the route will be `/graphql_auth`.

-This has no effect on your own application schema.
+**Starting with `v0.12.0`** you can opt-in to a new behavior where you actually load this gem's queries and mutations into your own application's schema.
+If you do this, but also run the generator, you will have to remove the generated lines from your `config/routes.rb` file.
+You can actually mount a resource's auth schema in a separate route and in your app's schema at the same time, but that's probably not a common scenario.
 More on this in the next section.

 ## Usage
-### Mounting Routes manually
+### Mounting Auth Schema on a Separate Route
+The generator can do this step for you by default.
+Remember now you can mount this gem's auth operations into your own schema as described in [this section](#mounting-operations-into-your-own-schema).

-Routes can be added using the initializer or manually.
+Routes can be added using the generator or manually.
 You can mount this gem's GraphQL auth schema in your routes file like this:

 ```ruby